Isonychia Wiggle Emerger

 Pompadour: CDC oil puff in Dun (a fluorescent color can be used as well if you have trouble seeing your flies on the water as this is also doubling as an indicator)

 I had recently tied this pattern along with the Renegade during a fly tying demonstration for the Ridge & Valley TU chapter.
-It was awesome to hear how much fun tying along with this fly was, since I am told that it seems very intimidating at first glance.
-If you have had trouble in the past with articulated nymphs I hope you give this another try.
+It was awesome to hear how much fun tying along with this pattern was, since I have been told that hat it seems rather intimidating at first glance.
+So If you’ve had trouble in the past with articulated nymphs I hope you give this another try.

 The Isonychia is a decent sized mayfly that can be so numerous at times, and produces such action, that you aren’t even sure where to cast.
-There have been plenty of times at dusk where I see more trout taking emergers than I do the mayflies that are aimlessly drifting on the surface, when the hatch is in full swing.
-Some trout will even come barreling our of the water to take them as they rise and swim through the water column.
+There have been plenty of times at dusk where I see more trout taking emergers than I do the mayflies that are aimlessly drifting along the surface when this hatch is in full swing.
+Some trout will even come barreling out of the water to take them as they rise up trying to reach the top of the water column.

-Some of them do make it, and the evidence can be found strewn all around the river bank where they had once climbed up onto the rocks to finish their transformation, are now littered with abandoned shucks.
+Many of them make it, and that evidence can be found strewn all around the river bank.
+Rocks where they had once climbed up to finish their transformation, are now littered with abandoned shucks.

 The next time you’re in the middle of an Isonychia hatch; try to divert your eyes away from the far bank for a few seconds, and look down.
 Concentrate on what is right in front of you at your feet.
 If you stand still, gazing into the water as it swiftly passes, you will see the nymphs.
-They are almost breaking dancing as they head down river!
-Many of them do not make it to adulthood, they become stuck in the film.
+They are almost breaking dancing as they head down river, and many of them wont make it to their final form.